 Our ladies and gentlemen are looking forward to welcoming you to the most beautiful place by lake Wörthersee soon.
 For your additional protection the check-in and check-out area has been equipped with plexiglass panels.
-All our employees wear FFP2-mouth-nose-protection.
-We kindly ask you to wear a FFP-2-mouth-nose-protection in all areas of the hotel too.
+All our employees wear a mouth-nose-protection.

 3. Where can I find a disinfection dispenser in the hotel?

 Throughout the hotel, there numerous disinfection dispensers available - for guests and employees.
 These can be found in the lobby area, at the entrance to the main restaurant La Terrasse and in the Porto Bello lake restaurant, as well as at the Spa reception and behind the scenes.
 Please wash your hands regularly with soap and disinfect your hands before entering the public area.
 A small bottle of hand sanitiser is placed on your coffee table in your room.

 4. What measures are taken in the rooms?

 The Hotel Schloss Seefels provides already a high level of hygiene.
 The daily room cleaning was adapted to the current situation and is carried out on the basis of the current hygiene guidelines of the Austrian Hotel Association.

 5. How will it be in the restaurant?